Consider an ion with the symbol X²⁺ formed from a representative ... | Channels for Pearson+

 Ionic Charge

 Ionic charge refers to the electrical charge that an atom or molecule carries due to the loss or gain of electrons.
 In this case, X²⁺ indicates that the element has lost two electrons, resulting in a positive charge.
-Understanding ionic charges is crucial for identifying elements and predicting their behavior in chemical reactions.
+Understanding ionic charge is crucial for determining the electron configuration and the behavior of the element in chemical reactions.

 Recommended video: